YSKoseki/gmmDenoise_Paper/README.md

 <!-- badges: end -->

 ## Overview
-This repository includes several directories containing the R code used in the analyses presented in Koseki et al., "gmmDenoise: a new method and R package for high-confidence sequence variant filtering in environmental DNA amplicon analysis."
+This repository includes several directories containing the R code used in the analyses presented in Koseki et al. (2025).
 Below is a brief overview of each directory:

 - `Example_1/`
 Contains scripts for analyzing stream fish community eDNA data from Nakagawa et al. (2018).
 The analysis serves as an illustrative example of how `gmmDenoise` can be used to derive accurate intraspecific diversity estimates and population genetic inferences.